Job Sequencing With Deadlines-

 - A feasible solution would be a subset of jobs where each job of the subset gets completed within its deadline.

-- Value of the feasible solution would be the sum of profits of all the jobs contained in the subset.
+- Value of the feasible solution would be the sum of profit of all the jobs contained in the subset.

 - An optimal solution of the problem would be a feasible solution which gives the maximum profit.

-Sort all the given jobs in the decreasing order of their profits.
+- Sort all the given jobs in decreasing order of their profit.

-Given the following jobs, their deadlines and associated profits as shown-
+Given the jobs, their deadlines and associated profits as shown-